invu24/Getting-and-Cleaning-Data-Course-Project/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Don't forget to load dplyr from your library in order for the code to work properly.

+The second independent tidy data text file is called tidy_data_2 and is subsequently the final output for this project.